yihui/yihui.org/content/tinytex/_index.md

 ```r
 tinytex::reinstall_tinytex()
 ```

+If you see a message like below, don't panic.
+Just wait for a couple of months and prepare for reinstalling TinyTeX.

+> TeX Live 2018 is frozen forever and will no longer be updated.
+This happens in preparation for a new release.

+> If you're interested in helping to pretest the new release (when pretests are available), please read https://tug.org/texlive/pretest.html.
+Otherwise, just wait, and the new release will be ready in due time.

 That is all for an average user.
 Read [the FAQ page](/tinytex/faq/) if you wish to know more technical details about TinyTeX.